samhavens/tms/README.md

 #### Teacher client

 - A web interface is good, but an app may be required.
-If so, if (jsonette)[http://jasonette.com/] suffices, let's go with that.
+If so, if [jsonette](http://jasonette.com/) suffices, let's go with that.
-- Usine natural language input whenever possible
+- Use natural language input whenever possible